Best Nursing Student Apps (2026): 10 Study & Clinical Tools

 UWorld NCLEX uses interleaved practice rather than spaced repetition.
 The QBank reshuffles questions across systems so that one block touches cardio, endocrine, and renal in random order.
 Mixed-block practice produces better transfer to the actual NCLEX than single-system blocks at equal time.

-Atlas does not use card-based spaced repetition; the synthesis layer is graph-based.
+Atlas does not use card-based spaced repetition because the synthesis layer is graph-based.
 The closest equivalent is the mind-map view, which surfaces stale clusters that have not been linked or queried recently.

 For pure memorization (drugs, lab values, anatomy) Anki + FSRS is the strongest choice.
 For application questions (NCLEX-style), UWorld's interleaving wins.
 The two are complements, not substitutes.